Shaorrran/DCK-Future-Tech/README.md

 Davinci's Combat Kit - Future Tech

-DCK Future Tech contains Stealth Coating parts (YCSM - You Can't See Me) that reduces the radar cross section of the craft it is attached to when using the YCSM part in conjunction with BDAc
+DCK Future Tech contains Stealth Coating parts (YCSM - You Can't See Me) that reduces the radar cross section of the craft it is attached to

-DCK Shields help protect your invisible armor from getting scratched ...
-They regenerate HitPoints over time
+DCK Shields help protect your invisible armor (in DCKinc) from getting scratched ...
+They regenerate HitPoints over time using EC

-DCK Active Camo hides you from enemy radar when used in conjunction with ...
-DO NOT USE WITH YCSM MODULES or any BDAc ECM jammer that is set to be always on
+DCK Active Camo makes your craft invisible and hides you from enemy radar when activated

-DCK NanoTech regenerates your crafts' HitPoints when active
+DCK NanoTech regenerates your crafts' HitPoints when active ...
+The Nanites use GLUE (Galvanized Liquid Universal Epoxy) to generate HP (master control part included)

 Build Status License: GPL v3 License